Clay soil can be challenging to grow vegetables in.

 It wasn’t until my 8th year gardening that I found out first hand the challenges of growing in clay soil.
 My first garden was also clay soil, but being a newbie gardener I didn’t know what I was doing in general.
 I still remember trying to grow and harvest carrots in clay soil and they snapped in half as the soil compacted them down!

-What vegetables work best with clay soil?
+What are the best plants for clay soil?

-How can you loosen it up?
+How can you loosen clay soil?

 The good & bad clay soil